Materiality Assessment – what really matters

 Have you already implemented continuous stakeholder engagement?
 If so, we will assess its conformity with the ESRS sustainability matters and evaluate the findings.

 We then summarise both perspectives in the IRO inventory, and, by applying jointly defined threshold values, determine the material sustainability matters that need to be reported on.

 What happens next?

-We transfer the results of the materiality assessment into our ESRS compliance tool to conduct a gap analysis that demonstrates your current level of compliance with reporting obligations and what steps to take.
+The results of the materiality assessment will then be trasnfered into our ESRS compliance tool to conduct a gap analysis that demonstrates your current level of compliance with reporting obligations and what steps to take.
 The analysis forms the starting point for a roadmap to achieve CSRD compliance.
 This includes reviewing and updating your sustainability strategy and management as needed.